rfdspeng/ml_ai_portfolio/notes/study-sheet.md

 Which models support statistical tests for confidence?

+How do confidence values jive with other metrics like RMSE, accuracy, etc?

+What is statistical modeling?
+What are the models?
+How do statistics underlie these models?

+Stats for cross validation, bootstrapping

 If I want to use ANNs for tabular data, what's a good way to construct them?
 Deep?
 How many neurons per layer?

 Transforming skewed distributions by taking log